philcryer/fak3r.com/content/music-concerts-up.md

 - [ ] Nick Cave & The Bad Seeds w/Weyes Blood - Credit Union 1 Arena - Sept 19 (CHICAGO)
 - [ ] Roots N Blues Festival - Fri, Oct 2 – Sun, Oct 4 (COLUMBIA)
 - [ ] Nick Cave & The Bad Seeds - Grand Ole Opry - Sun, Oct 4 (NASHVILLE)

+### Postponed

+With COVID-19 lots of things are being cancelled, we're getting word things all may be postponed or cancelled for events from now until May.
+We'll see, in the meantime I'll move shows I want to see down here, and hope they'll be rescheduled later this year.

+- [X] Rage Against The Machine w/Run The Jewels - Enterprise - Sat, May 16